- Contact us

 How can I get a clinic appointment?

-You can just walk in to all of our clinics to be seen (other than those at Boots) but if you want to pre-book a slot please use the links below:
+You can just walk into all of our clinics to be seen (other than those at Boots and Shrewsbury Road) but if you want to pre-book a slot please use the links below for our bookable sites:

 Follow us on Twitter